We are extremely grateful to all funders and partners (past and present) that have supported our research

 ---

-Below awarded while based at the University of Aberdeen (before Oct 2018)
+Below grants awarded while based at the University of Aberdeen (pre-Oct 2018)

 Jan to Dec 2018.
 NERC pilot grant (NBAF1089): Iso-Seq for improved annotation and analysis of duplicated salmonid genomes